-In-House Committee
+In-House Apprenticeship Committee

-If an employer has more than one location where apprentices are stationed, or more than five apprentices in the program, the Bureau recommends utilizing an in-house apprenticeship committee.27 The Bureau can assist the sponsor in establishing procedures to form and operate an in-house committee.
+If a sole sponsor has more than one location where apprentices are stationed, or more than five apprentices in the program, the Bureau recommends utilizing an in-house apprenticeship committee (in-house committee).
+Likewise, the applicable state standards for certain apprenticeship occupations may require the formation of an in-house committee for a sole sponsor and outline specific duties required of that in-house committee and its members.
+The Bureau can assist the sole sponsor in establishing procedures to form and operate an in-house committee.